 Research shows that those who help others are more likely to describe themselves as happy.
 Feeling part of a community, and working towards something bigger than your own goals, is an important way of building wellbeing.

 For some people volunteering can be a direct route into their ideal career, for others it helps develop new or existing skills.
 Either way, it will add valuable experience to your CV and it’s a great way to meet new friends and feel a valued member of your local community.

 The Oxford Brookes Volunteer Centre has details of organisations who are looking for help with projects here and abroad that you can do in person or virtually.

 Read about the latest updates, support and activities from across the University.

-Keep an eye out for Student News, the weekly email newsletter from the University with the latest information, support and activities.
+Keep an eye out for Student News, the email newsletter from the University with the latest information, support and activities.

 You can also catch up on the latest news and activities on the Student News webpages.

 Also keep an eye out for emails from Brookes Communications, which contain important information about your studies and life at university.

 BXtra is an online platform created by students for students.
 It includes information on all that the University has to offer while you’re here, and showcases of students’ achievements.

 Alongside content on the extra-curricula things you can get involved with, BXtra also features study-related content, and content on study skills and wellbeing, providing student-created support and resources.